charud/depo/README.md

 Usage
 -----
 - __depo create__ [nameOfVirtualHost] [repository] [optional branch]
-  Setup a new virtualhost and checkout the specified repository using git
+  Setup a new virtualhost on the server and checkout the specified repository using git

 		$ depo create beta.example.org https://github.com/john-doe/example beta

 - __depo update__ [nameOfVirtualHost]
   Update the repository for the selected virtualhost on the server.
-(Rest to HEAD) This will remove local modifications on the server repository, it is not a merge.
+(Reset to HEAD) This will remove possible local modifications in the server repository, it is not a merge.

 		$ depo update beta.example.org